-With the CPU in its place, let’s move on to installing the RAM.
-We are installing it before the CPU Cooler because there is a chance that once the cooler is installed, you might not have enough room to install the RAM sticks comfortably.
+- With the CPU in its place, let’s install the RAM.
+We are installing it before the CPU Cooler because once the cooler is installed, you might not have enough room to install the RAM sticks comfortably.

-Before you dive right into plugging in the RAM, we recommend you go through your motherboard’s manual once and check out its DIMM Slots configuration for optimal performance.
+Before you dive right into plugging in the RAM, we recommend you review your motherboard’s manual once and check out its DIMM slot configuration for optimal performance.

-Conventionally, if you have 4x DIMM Slots and you want to install 2x RAM sticks, then the first stick should go in the first slot furthest from the CPU socket, and then the second stick should go in the second slot away from the CPU socket.
-Basically, the RAM sticks need to be installed in alternate slots.
+Conventionally, if you have 4x DIMM Slots and want to install 2x RAM sticks, the first stick should go in the first slot furthest from the CPU socket, and then the second stick should go in the second slot away from the CPU socket.
+The RAM sticks need to be installed in alternate places.

 Here’s how you can install RAM:

-- First up, make sure the plastic clips at the ends of each DIMM slot are unlatched.
+- First, make sure the plastic clips at the ends of each DIMM slot are unlatched.

 - Take the first RAM stick, and orient it according to the DIMM slot.
 You will notice that there is a space on the RAM’s connector; that space needs to match the DIMM slot.

 - Next, gently press down the RAM while keeping the orientation intact.
-If needed, apply light force with both thumbs on each end of the RAM until you hear a very satisfying click noise.
+Apply light force with both thumbs on each RAM end if needed until you hear a satisfying click noise.
 That’s the noise of the plastic clips latching on the RAM.

 - Repeat the same process for the next RAM.

 That’s it, now the RAM is in place, and you can move on to the CPU cooler.